IBM/AutoXAI4Omics/MANUAL.md

 * `output_metadata`: Processed output metadata file name in .csv format (filtered target data and samples to match those remaining after pre-processing for input into ML)

 ### Metabolomic data pre-processing parameters
 These parameters need to specified only if `data_type`= "metabolomic".
+These need to be given under the `metabolomic` heading.
 * `filter_metabolomic_sample`: Remove samples if no of metabolites with measurements is >X std from the mean across all samples (default numerical X=1000000)
 * `filter_measurements`: Remove metabolites unless they have a value over X in Y or more samples (default X=0,Y=1 would be specified in the following format in the json file: ["0","1"])
 * `output_file_met`: Processed output file name (it will be in .csv format)
 * `output_metadata`: Processed output metadata file name in .csv format (filtered target data and samples to match those remaining after pre-processing for input into ML)

 ### General tabular data pre-processing parameters
 These parameters need to specified only if `data_type`= "tabular".
+These need to be given under the `tabular` heading.
 * `filter_tabular_sample`: Remove samples if no of measures with measurements is >X std from the mean across all samples (default numerical X=1000000)
 * `filter_tabular_measurements`: Remove measures unless they have a value over X in Y or more samples (default X=0,Y=1 would be specified in the following format in the json file: ["0","1"])
 * `output_file_tab`: Processed output file name (it will be in .csv format)
 * `output_metadata`: Processed output metadata file name in .csv format (filtered target data and samples to match those remaining after pre-processing for input into ML)

 ### Plotting config parameters
+These need to be given in the `plotting` heading.
  * `plot_method`: A list of the plots to create (as defined in the `define_plots()` function in `plotting.py`).
 If this list is empty or `null`, no plots are made.
 The `plotting.py` script can be run separately if the models have been saved, decoupling model and graph creation but still using the same config file.
 All the generated plots will be saved in the sub-folder `/graphs`.
 For each  model in the model List, the tool will generate graphs and/or .csv files summarising the results and named as `<plot name_<model name>.png` or `<results type>_<model name>.csv`

  Currently possible options are listed below: